Why? (Bronski Beat song): Reception

 In Record Mirror, the song was described as "flowing with unchained melodies, and dealing a deadly double blow to your heart and (shoe) souls" and that "it sounds something akin to Sylvester meets Pigbag in a battle for dancefloor supremacy".
+John Leland of Spin agreed, "another slice of aerobics bounce music that goes for a burn Jane Fonda never heard of.
+This cut glistens with the hip smoothness that made Bronski Beat, along with Sade, the most important new act in dance music."